Also See The Church Then and Now

 The Very Catholic Backdrop to The Council of Nicaea

-Most of the following Catholic beliefs and practices were well established in the church of the day, and taught by many of the so called "fathers".
+At the time of Nicea most basic Catholic doctrine was well established and being taught by many of the so called "fathers".

 How The New Testament Structured the Church

-The Absolute and Self Assumed Power of The Bishops
+The Absolute (And Unbiblical) Power of The Bishops

 The First Official "Patriarchs"